kennytilton/matrix/cljs/matrixrn/README.md

 In a new terminal:
 * `npm start`;
 * * wait 75 seonds on an M1 for the iOS sim to appear and say `loading from localhoat:8081`
-* * a React Native Debugger should also appear on URL `localhost:8081/debugger-ui/`
+* * depending on your most recent Simulator settings, a React Native Debugger may also appear on URL `localhost:8081/debugger-ui/`
 * * if the debugger does not appear, we will address that below;
 * * wait another 30 seconds for the app to appear.